It seems JavaScript is either disabled or not supported by your browser. Please enable JavaScript to improve your experience.

 • After obtaining a House of Assembly visitor card, visitors will be directed to the public gallery entrance for security screening.

-Security Screening & Protocols for Bags/Packages:
+Security Screening & Protocols for Bags/Packages & Electronic Devices:

 • All visitors to the public galleries will undergo security screening.